alexellis/dockerlabs/README.md

 10 Apr 2016

-This project has been re-named to HandsOnDocker make it clear that it is not an official part of the Docker trademark.
+This project was renamed to **HandsOnDocker** to comply with a polite request from Docker regarding their trademark.

+Don't worry, everything is still avilable at the project's new home.

 > Visit HandsOnDocker now to below to pick up where you left off.